Acromegaly NZ

 For details on steroid replacement therapy and the use of hydrocortisone emergency kits, with step by step instructions, please download our information booklet “Hydrocortisone Advice for Patients”.

-Ask your endocrine nurse to help you set this up and show you and your family how to use it in an adrenal crisis.
+If you are reliant on hydrocortisone medication you will also need to have a hydrocortisone emergency injection kit.
+Ask your endocrine nurse to help you set this up, and to show you and your family how and when to use it.